dionis1030/nomad-consul-microservices-demo/README.md

 vault write ssh-nomad/roles/otp_nomad key_type=otp default_user=root cidr_list=172.17.0.0/24
 vault policy write ssh_policy ssh_policy.hcl
 ```

+If you want, test that you can dynamically generate a password by running `vault write ssh-nomad/creds/otp_nomad ip=172.17.0.1`.

 ### Create sockshop-read policy and write the userdb password
 Nomad will fetch the userdb password from Vault.
 We first create a Vault policy to allow that and then write the password to the userdb key of the secret/sockshop/database/passwords path.
 You can set any password you want.